Curbside Residential Service

 Each residence is provided solid waste and recycling services that include curbside collection of trash, recycling, and organic waste.
 Collection is provided by EDCO throughout the week and some holidays result in a one-day delay.
 Please contact the EDCO Customer Service call center at 619-287-7555 or visit EDCO's website to initiate service.

 Trash, Recycling & Organics Carts

 EDCO provides each single-family residential customer with a gray cart for weekly trash collection.
 Please set out trash containers prior to 6:00 a.m. on your service day in your designated collection area on the street with the wheels against the curb or the edge of the roadway.
 Arrows on the lid should point toward the street.

 Recycling organics is easy and convenient with EDCO's commingled organics recycling program.
-The service allows customers to place food waste, yard waste, green waste, and other organic materials in the green cart.
+The service allows customers to place food waste, food-soiled paper, yard waste, green waste, and other organic materials in the green cart.
 Up to two additional green organics carts are available at no extra cost.

 Allows for traditional recyclables such as paper, cardboard, cans, bottles, all rigid plastics, and Styrofoam.
 Additional blue recycling carts are also available at no extra cost.
 The quantity and size of your recycling cart do not affect your monthly rate.

 View the Frequently Asked Questions, educational videos, and more.

 A kitchen caddie is a designated container specifically for the internal collection of organics in your home.
 Any reusable container can be used as a kitchen caddie, but EDCO also has an optional free kitchen caddie for your household use.
 Please visit EDCO Residential Services Organic's page to place an order.